helendragon/SBI_Project/README.md

     2.3 Several complexes

     The program generates as many macrocomplexes as different seeds has.
-More than one pair of interacting proteins can have maximum number of possible superimpositions and therefore, all of them should be taken into accout.
+More than one pair of interacting proteins can have maximum number of possible superimpositions and therefore, all of them should be taken into account.
 However, not all the generated macrocomplexes are completely different from each other, giving rise to repeated complexes depending on the structure.
 For this reason, it is highly recommended to review the models carefully before deciding which is the best representation.

 3. Limitations

 * The program is nor able to evaluate the energies of the generated models neither to refine the model.
 If we have had more time, we might have implemented the automatic assessment of the zscores in Prosa2003.
-We would also have liked to give the option to the user to optimise the model using Modeller.
+We would also have liked to give the option to the user to optimize the model using Modeller.

-* The program returns several outputs, but we cannot assure if they are completely different or meaningul.
+* The program returns several outputs, but we cannot assure if they are completely different or meaningful.
 If we have had more times, we could have implemented the superimposition between all the generated complexes, removing the repeated proteins or even the proteins with high zscores.

 * It does not have any graphical interface.

 * Stoichiometry.
-The user could has greater control over the input he or she expects.
+The user could have greater control over the input he or she expects.
 Moreover, fixing the number of chains, we may have avoided some errors that the program makes when builds the complex blindly.

 * The program relies too much in the superimposition between chains that have a high percentage of identity regarding to the sequence.
 Small errors could be generated every time a chain is added, propagating it in the further steps.
 A solution could be the assessment of the model every time a chain is added, even though it would have a high computational cost.